SakshiRai255/product-landing-page/Readme.md

-## This is my sixth landing page created for learning front end designing using HTML and CSS.
+## This is my seventh landing page created for learning front end designing using HTML and CSS.

 ---

 ###  Tech Stack Used:-
 - HTML
 - CSS

+---

 ![image](images/Screenshot%20(361).png)